gear-foundation/gear-wiki/docs/node/node-faq.md

 ## Are there rewards for running nodes?

-Running a node in a production network will be incentivized.
-There are no regular rewards for running nodes in a test net, but participation in community events is also incentivized.
-Stay tuned.
+Validator nodes in Gear-powered networks, such as [Vara](https://vara.network/), are incentivized according to the Nominated Proof-of-Stake (NPoS) mechanism.
+Refer to [this article](https://wiki.vara.network/docs/staking/overview) for more details.

+Additionally, anyone can run a local node for development or/and run local services.

-## Could we run collator/validator now?
+## Could we run validator now?

-Not at the moment.
-Stay tuned.

-## If my node is shown in the telemetry, and syncing blocks, is that all OK?

-Yes.

-## What do we have to do after running a node?

-That's all at the moment, but stay tuned for future updates.
+Yes, anyone can setup a validator in the Vara network.
+Follow the instructions from the [Validators guide](https://wiki.vara.network/docs/staking/validate).

 ## How do I make the node work in the background?